Brooke L. Blower

 Blower has received three prizes for her teaching, including the Metcalf Cup and Prize, Boston University’s highest teaching honor.
-She has also received an ACLS Frederick Burkhardt Fellowship and SHAFR’s Stuart L. Bernath Lecture Prize as well as funding from the American Philosophical Society and the Mellon Foundation.
+She has also received an ACLS Frederick Burkhardt Fellowship, an NEH Publi Scholars fellowship, and SHAFR’s Stuart L. Bernath Lecture Prize as well as funding from the American Philosophical Society and the Mellon Foundation.

-With Sarah Phillips she co-edits Modern American History, a Cambridge University Press journal that covers all aspects of United States history since the 1890s.
+With Sarah Phillips, Blower co-founded Modern American History, a Cambridge University Press journal that covers all aspects of United States history since the 1890s.

 NEW IN 2023 : Americans in a World at War: Intimate Histories from the Crash of Pan Am's Yankee Clipper (Oxford University Press)